joseppii/Traffic-Sign-Classifier-Project/README.md

 ### 3 Testing the model on new images

 Ten images from the Belgian traffic sign set were downloaded, as they are pretty similar to the German traffic signs.
-These are reference images i.e. not taken The class names were taken from signnames.csv as it contains mappings from the class id (integer) to the actual sign name.
+These are reference images i.e. not taken a document.
+The class names were read from signnames.csv as it contains mappings fom the class id (integer) to the actual sign name.
 The images can be seen on the figure below:

 ![alt text][image4]

+Since these were reference images the classification was perfect as can be seen from the figure below:

+![alt text][image5]

+A second set of images, taken from actual pictures was also used to test the classification accuracy when real world image are used.
+These traffic signs were from a French traffic sign set.
+Some of the signs were missclassified but that may be attributed to the fact that these signs are a bit different from the German signs.
+For example the 30km sign also includes text underneath.

+![alt text][image6]